timatfreecast/RokuDevsNeeded/README.md

 To get an idea of what the design for the Channels section of our App needed, please refer to our FreeCast Android TV App.

 #### Designs will be provided for Login, Forgot Password and all areas of our Channel Guide and Player.

+Submit your portfolio, relevant GitHub Repos and Resume to this Repo.